ellaxu43/clustering-project/README.md

 ***
 # Initial Questions:

-What's the distribution of the home values?

-What's the distribution of the building years?
+What's the distribution of the logerror?

-What's tax_value of homes through the years?¶

-Are homes with more bedrooms and bathrooms worth more?

-Are homes in certain areas worth more than one other?

-Are homes with bigger area worth more?

-What are two features have strongest relationship with tax_value?
+What are the correlation coefficients between variables?

+What areas are we focusing on?

+Does year built impact logerror?

+Does bedroom count impact logerror?

+Does bathroom count impact logerror?

 ***